-We got a lot in the area of small screen entertainment, and chances are, no matter what your television viewing tastes are, there was something for you to enjoy.
-Some feel like they were appreciated by a small group, like us at Movie TV Tech Geeks with “Unbreakable Kimmy Schmidt,” while other stumbled a bit this season like “Empire.”
+We got a lot in the area of small-screen entertainment, and chances are, no matter what your television viewing tastes are, there was something for you to enjoy.
+Some feel like they were appreciated by a small group, like us at Movie TV Tech Geeks with “Unbreakable Kimmy Schmidt,” while others stumbled a bit this season like “Empire.”

 And there’s still something for you as ten of the best shows this year, (listed below) are sure to come back next year with a vengeance.

 I have a love-hate relationship with this one because honestly, I was roped into watching it because peer pressure does work.
 I got into it, and now that it is all over the place seemingly for no reason, weekly I reconsider whether or not to keep watching.
 Empire took the world by storm and even though the actors are begging people via social media to “hang in there,” it is still the hottest show on TV.